The Difference Between

 Palliative Care Examples

 Palliative care can take many forms depending on the requirements of the individual concerned.
-At Verilife, we personalise care plans for everyone we look after.
+At Verilife care agency, we personalise care plans for everyone we look after.
 When it comes to the type of care delivered, there is no one sized-fits-all approach to be taken.
 However, it is possible for us to provide some examples to demonstrate how palliative care can be tailored to meet the unique needs of individuals with different diagnoses.

 For instance, let us imagine a middle-aged cancer patient living with advance stage lung cancer who lives at home with family and wants to receive palliative care to aid symptom management.
 Let’s assume, the aim of their palliative care provision is to maintain quality of life and stay at home, surrounded by loved ones and that their symptoms are managed effectively, allowing them to enjoy family activities and personal hobbies as much as possible.